JPSC-PDRC-KEIO/jpscdocs_en/married/rspndnt_occupation.rst

 ---------------------------------------

 1. I want to start working immediately
-2. I plan to start working in 2 or 3 years’ time
+2. I plan to start working in 2 or 3 years’
 3. I want to start working sometime in the future
 4. I have no idea ----> (Go to :numref:`Q{number} <receive-unemployment-benefit-respondent>`)